evillemez/javelin/README.md

 ### Example setup ###

-This is going to change all the time - look in the `demos/` section to see the status of current experiments.
-I imagine it will be a little while before there is actually anything working.
+This will be described at a later date, perhaps with a skeleton project.

 ## Developing ##